Grande Armée: Lancers

 Some of the most feared cavalry in the Grande Armée were the Polish lancers of the Vistula Uhlans.
 Nicknamed Hell's Picadors or Los Diablos Polacos (The Polish Devils) by the Spanish, these medium and light horse (Chevau-Légers Lanciers) cavalry had near equal speed to the hussars, shock power almost as great as the cuirassiers, and were nearly as versatile as the dragoons.
 They were armed with, as their name indicates, lances along with sabres and pistols.
 Initially, French ministers of war insisted on arming all lancers identically.
 Real battlefield experience, however, proved that the Polish way of arming only the first line with lance while the second rank carried carbines instead was much more practical and thus was adopted.
 Lancers were the best cavalry for charging against infantry squares, where their lances could outreach the infantry's bayonets, (as was the case with Colborne's British brigade at Albuera in 1811) and also in hunting down a routed enemy.
 Their ability to scour and finish off the wounded without ever stepping off their saddle created perfect scenes of horror for the enemy.
-They could be deadly against other types of cavalry as well, most famously demonstrated by the fate of Sir William Ponsonby and his Scots Greys at Waterloo.
+They could be deadly against other types of cavalry as well, as demonstrated by the fate of Sir William Ponsonby and his Scots Greys at Waterloo.
 Excluding those of the Guard, there were 9 lancer regiments.